Azhrak/spicy-tales/docs/COMPONENT_STRUCTURE.md

 # Component Structure Guide

-This document describes the component organization patterns used in the Spicy Tales project.
+This document describes the component organization patterns used in the Choose the Heat project.

 ## Container/Presentational Pattern